KYZZHECIK/stock_solver/README.md

 [![Python 3.12+](https://img.shields.io/badge/python-3.12%2B-blue.svg)](pyproject.toml)

 <!-- TODO: Rephrase this to be "within the scope of minimal demo" -->
 Toy project to predict and analyze stock market.
-Currently under active development.
-Current implementation covers data collection, dataset construction, and an Informer-based model built with PyTorch.
+The current implementation covers data collection, dataset construction, and an Informer-based model built with PyTorch.
 All components are implemented from scratch for learning purposes.

 # Overview and Goals

 - **Data** - We collect data from [Alpha Vantage](https://www.alphavantage.co/) via a simple API wrapper we implemented.
-We collect daily time series (OCHLV values), new sentiment scores, and insider trading data for selected tickers.
+We collect daily time series (OCHLV values), news sentiment scores, and insider trading data for selected tickers.
 We combine everything into a neat PyTorch Dataset.
 - **Model** - We wanted to implement a Deep Learning model for predicting Closing Prices few days into the future.
 Since, this is a Seq2Seq problem, we landed on using Transformer architecture, more specifically an Informer architecture introduced in this [paper](https://arxiv.org/abs/2012.07436).
 This could be not the state-of-the-art approach, but for the sake of this scope, we think this is a great choice.

 ## Current Progress